Osaidi1/Gestures-to-Output/README.md

 4. Use hand Gestures that are Stated Below!
 5. To Close the program, simply press Esc!
 6. Have Fun

+## Important Info
+1. You must have a camera that works before starting the Program.
+2. The Program takes almost 30 seconds to open.
+3. The Program has some problems with the mouse going to the far edges of the screen.
+4. The Program does not store any info at all.
+5. The Program works offline as well.

 ## Controls
 1. Move your hand around to Move your Mouse